 Many of the children are orphans, and the sweet potatoes provide essential nourishment

-RIPPLE Africa’s pre-schools are managed by a local Pre-school Coordinator, and the work of the teachers is further enhanced by the involvement of overseas volunteers who often help in the classroom.
+RIPPLE Africa’s pre-schools are managed by a local Pre-school Coordinator and the teachers often attend training courses.

 Most people recognise the critical link between the important foundation which pre-school education provides, and the level of success in education students will experience later on.
 Those first formative years are essential to a child’s education and development as a whole.